brentyi/jaxls/README.md

 Factors with similar structure, like the first two in this example, will be vectorized under-the-hood.

+Batched inputs can also be manually constructed, and are detected by inspecting the shape of variable ID arrays in the input.
+Just add a leading batch axis to all elements in the arguments tuple.

-**Solving optimization problems.** We can set up the optimization problem, solve it, and print the solutions:
+**Solving optimization problems.** To set up the optimization problem, solve it, and print solutions:

 ```python
 graph = jaxls.FactorGraph.make(factors, pose_vars)